-1Password integrates with Pwned Passwords, a service that allows you to check if your passwords have been leaked on the Internet.
+1Password integrates with Pwned Passwords, a feature of Have I Been Pwned that allows you to check if your passwords have been leaked on the Internet.

-In early 2018, Troy Hunt launched Pwned Passwords, a service that allows you to check if your passwords have been leaked online.
-His database now has more than 500 million passwords that have been collected from various breaches across multiple sites.
-Checking your passwords against this list is immensely valuable and helps keep you protected.
+In early 2018, Troy Hunt launched Pwned Passwords, a service that lets you see if your passwords have been leaked online.
+His database now has more than 500 million passwords that have been collected from various website breaches.
+Many of these credentials will have also been published or sold by attackers on the dark web.

 “Greater vault flexibility and a more robust Watchtower are more about managing your passwords and other information.
 Both features make it easier than ever to organize your sensitive data and evaluate the safety of the passwords you create.
 It’s a combination that makes auditing the security of your passwords and managing things like shared passwords easier than ever and worth another look if you haven’t tried that aspect of 1Password in a while.”

 A Redesigned 1Password 7 for Mac Enhances Watchtower and Adds Flexibility to Vaults, App Login Support, and More, John Voorhees, MacStories.

 Personally, I’ve always been afraid of using a service that requires me to send my password to be checked.
 Once my password has been sent out into the vast reaches of the internet, it’s known, and I can’t use it anymore.
 It’s the same reason that

 correct horse battery staple was a strong password until this comic came out.

 Thankfully, Troy Hunt and his friends from Cloudflare found a brilliant way to check if my password is leaked without ever needing to send my password to their service.
 Their server never receives enough information to reconstruct my password.
 I’m really happy they managed to find a way to make this possible because it allowed us to integrate this feature with 1Password.

 Hopefully you’re as intrigued about how this works as I am.
 It’s what got me the most excited when I saw Troy’s announcement!